shitalnikam423/Beer-case-study/README.md

 # Beer-case-study
 Overview
-This repository contains a data science case study focused on predicting the overall rating of beers using a dataset of beer reviews.
+This repository contains a data science case study focused on building a Machine Learning model which predicts the overall rating of the beer.
 The dataset includes various attributes related to the beers, reviews, and reviewers.
 The goal is to build and evaluate machine learning models to predict the overall rating of beers, with a detailed explanation of the steps taken and the results obtained.

 Dataset
 The dataset train.csv contains the following columns: